Keyfactor/command-cert-manager-issuer/README.md

 kubectl -n command-issuer-system apply -f command-clusterissuer.yaml
 ```

+:pushpin: **Note:** ClusterIssuers can issue certificates in any namespace.
+To issue certificates in a single namespace, use an Issuer.

 To create a certificate, create a CertificateRequest resource:
 ```shell
 cat <<EOF >> certificate.yaml